qiaohanscode/technical-tutorial/kubernetes/setup.md

 sudo dnf install cri-dockerd-0.3.7.20231027185657.170103f2-0.el7.x86_64.rpm
 ```
 ## Step 2 -- Configure Kubernetes Node on Linux
+`Kubeadm` needs to be installed on each node in the cluster.
 ### Forwarding IPv4 and letting iptables see bridged traffic
 - execute the below instructions:
 ```